Investment Flow Chart Analysis - 09-16-2022

 Remember pigs get slaughtered.

-While longer-term trend shown in the first set of charts suggests a positive market, the daily charts suggest that we might be at a turning point.
-To get a better handle on whether the market is moving from a “Market in Uptrend”, we take a look at the Accumulation/Distribution chart shown below.
-As can be clearly shown, the number of “A” rated stocks according to IBD has clearly peaked and has now fallen as of Thursday to below the green zone.
-The methodology which I use has a rule that states that when the line falls below the green zone, profits need to be taken.
-Further, when the line falls below the red line, the trading portfolio should be in cash.
+The market call changed on this past Friday to "Market in Correction".
+Tthe Accumulation/Distribution chart is shown below.
+As can be clearly shown, the number of ďAĒ rated stocks according to IBD has falled below the red line..
+The methodology which I use has a rule that states that when the line falls below the green zone, profits need to be taken.† Further, when the line falls below the red line, the trading portfolio should be in cash.
+As the line approaches the red line, trading positions with tight stops can be entered.

-The Strategic Investing Portfolio went to cash thanks to its selling rules on January 27th.
-In running the various screens in both IBD stock screener and StockCharts, we have not found any positions in which to recently invest.
-However, we have placed a few on the Watch List.
+The Strategic Investing Portfolio remained in cash during the paste week.† In running the various screens in both IBD stock screener and StockCharts, we have found few positions in which to recently invest.
+We maintain very tight selling points on our positions.

 We continue to run the various IBD and StockCharts screens each day but the current political and economic conditions suggest that prudence is justified.

-Many people have bewailed the mess surrounding GameStop and other stocks.
-However, changing the rules to prevent a breakdown in the markets has been around for centuries.
-The bullion banks and the commodity exchanges have changed the margin requirements multiple times to prevent them from going bankrupt.
-Doesn’t anyone remember the Hunt’s foray into the silver market back in the 70’s and how the exchange survived?
+With the uncertainty concerning Russia and the mess in Ukraine and the outlook for the future, investing at the moment contains a high element of risk.
+However, changing the rules to prevent a breakdown in the markets has been around for centuries.† The bullion banks and the commodity exchanges have changed the margin requirements multiple times to prevent them from going bankrupt.† Doesnít anyone remember the Huntís foray into the silver market back in the 70ís and how the exchange survived?

-Nothing is new ….
-Just a new group of sheep to be shorn.
+Nothing is new Ö. Just a new group of sheep to be shorn.